Eratosthenes/denoue/README.md

 **Mutable within a request.** With Denoue you can add, update, or remove fields/messages before printing.
 You’re not locked into whatever you wrote at the time of logging.

-**Mockable by design.** Denoue exposes a its logging interface.
+**Mockable by design.** Denoue exposes its logging interface.
 That means you can inject a mock or stub for a logger in your tests without having to parse log output or wrap the library yourself.
 Most popular loggers don’t offer this, and it can become a major hassle when testing.

 **Low ceremony.** Logging shouldn’t require long chains of calls or config boilerplate.
 Denoue gives you simple methods (`Info`, `Warn`, `Error`) that just log, with a format string and optional arguments.
 For more advanced needs, you can create your own logging functions with minimal effort.